VanishInbox

 Why am I suddenly getting so much spam?

-A sudden increase in spam usually means your email address was recently exposed — either through a data breach at a company you signed up with, being harvested from a public website or forum, or being purchased by a data broker.
+A sudden increase in spam usually means your email address was recently exposed — either through a data breach at a company you signed up with, harvesting from a public website or forum, or purchase by a data broker.
 Check haveibeenpwned.com to see if your address appeared in a known breach.
 Going forward, use disposable email addresses for untrusted sign-ups.

 Does unsubscribing make spam worse?

 It depends on the sender.
-For legitimate businesses (brands you recognise, newsletters you signed up for), unsubscribing is safe and effective.
-For random spam from unknown senders, clicking unsubscribe can backfire — it confirms your address is active and monitored, which can lead to more spam.
-For unknown senders, always mark as spam instead.
+For legitimate businesses — brands you recognise, newsletters you signed up for — unsubscribing is safe and effective.
+For random spam from senders you don't recognise, clicking unsubscribe confirms your address is active and monitored, which typically increases the volume.
+For unknown senders, mark as spam instead.

 Can spam emails give my computer a virus?

-Simply receiving a spam email cannot harm your computer.
+Receiving a spam email cannot harm your computer.
 The risk comes from clicking links or downloading attachments inside the email.
-Never click links in emails from unknown senders, and never download attachments you weren't expecting — even if the sender appears to be someone you know, as their email account may have been compromised.
+Avoid clicking links in emails from unknown senders, and never download attachments you weren't expecting — even if the sender appears to be someone you know, since their account may have been compromised.

 How long does it take to stop spam after unsubscribing?

-Legitimate senders are legally required to process unsubscribe requests within 10 business days under CAN-SPAM (US) and 5 business days under GDPR (UK/EU).
-In practice, most reputable companies process it within 48 hours.
-If you continue receiving emails after two weeks, report the sender to your email provider and the relevant authority (ICO in the UK, FTC in the US).
+Legitimate senders must process unsubscribe requests within 10 business days under CAN-SPAM (US) and 5 business days under GDPR (UK/EU).
+Most reputable companies process it within 48 hours.
+If emails continue after two weeks, report the sender to your email provider and the relevant authority (ICO in the UK, FTC in the US).

 What is the fastest way to stop spam emails?

-The fastest single action is to start using a disposable email address for all future sign-ups — this prevents new spam from ever reaching your real inbox.
-For existing spam, use your email client's "Report spam" button rather than deleting.
+The single fastest action is to start using a disposable email address for all future sign-ups — this stops new spam from reaching your real inbox entirely.
+For existing spam, use your email client's "Report spam" button on each offending sender.
 For newsletters, use a bulk unsubscribe tool like Leave Me Alone.
-Combining these three steps will dramatically reduce your spam within a week.
+These three steps combined will cut spam noticeably within a week.

 Is there a way to stop spam without changing my email address?

 Yes.
-You do not need to change your email address.
 Use your email provider's spam reporting and blocking tools, unsubscribe from legitimate lists, set up email filters, and use a disposable address for all future sign-ups.
-Changing your email address only provides temporary relief — if you repeat the same sign-up habits with a new address, the spam will return.
+Changing your email address gives only temporary relief — the same sign-up habits with a new address will produce the same result.